-During this period, where I had more interaction with him than when he was shored up behind the wall of Apple, I found him to be insightful, brash, to-the-point and anti-BS.
-Even though I challenged the NeXT pricing model and the all new OS in a world where there was, in my opinion, already too many OSs for the consumer, we bantered with friendly disagreement.
+During this period, where I had more interaction with him than when he was shored up behind the Apple walls, I found him insightful, brash, to-the-point, and anti-BS.
+Even though I challenged the NeXT pricing model and the all-new OS in a world where there was, in my opinion, already too many OSs for the consumer, we bantered with friendly disagreement.

 Today I am glad I have those memories.
 I didn’t stay connected with Steve once he rejoined Apple.
 I stopped going to MacWorld.
-Soon after joining the Giga Information Group I stopped receiving my annual new machine.
-As an industry analyst, I migrated to the PC because that was the platform that dominated the environment for my enterprise clients.
-And of course, I did my time at Microsoft which took me out of the ranks of the perceptively impartial analysts and reviewers altogether.
+Soon after joining the Giga Information Group, I stopped receiving my annual new machine.
+As an industry analyst, I migrated to the PC because it dominated enterprise environments.
+And of course, I did my time at Microsoft, which took me out of the ranks of the perceptively impartial analysts and reviewers altogether.

-I am now back as an observer and commenter, reviewer and critic.
-And although I have my issues with the iPad, once again, Steve Jobs and his passion for working elegance and inspired design, changed my relationship to technology.
+I am now back as an observer and commenter, reviewer, and critic.
+And although I have my issues with the iPad, Steve Jobs and his passion for elegance and inspired design changed my relationship to technology.
 My wife refers to my iPad as our “other child.”
 And if not for Steve Jobs, and his determination to transform science fiction into tangible consumer fact, we would probably still be waiting for a meaningful expression of tablet computing—a goal, I believe Steve and I shared, as the result of Gene Roddenberry introducing the PADD in Star Trek the Next Generation.
 That had to be how computing would work in the future.
-I wrote about.
+I wrote about it.
 Steve built it.

-Over the next few days, the television, the radio, the Web and every magazine cover will be filled with remembrances of Steve Jobs and the impact he had on the world and on computing.
-My best memories of Steve were not our personal encounters, but the moments when his vision changed my vision – and as we know looking at global leadership, both in politics and business, the ability to change how people see the world, and then to get them to align their behavior with a new vision, is all too rare a gift.
+Over the next few days, the television, the radio, the Web, and every magazine cover will be filled with remembrances of Steve Jobs and his impact on the world and computing.
+My best memories of Steve were not our personal encounters, but the moments when his vision changed my vision – and as we now to look at global leadership, both in politics and business, we know that the ability to transform how people see the world and then to get them to align their behavior with a better, more positive vision, is all too rare a gift.